|Tomato plant interplanted in the flower garden|

 - A spindly tomato transplant is a bad one.
 Actually the hairs on the stems can easily be transformed into roots.
 I take my transplants and remove the bottom leaves and plant on its side with only the top 4 leaves above ground.
 This gives the plant a good root system.

-Tomatoes are susceptible to fungal diseases.
+Last tip: Tomatoes are susceptible to fungal diseases.
 Do try to not plant your tomatoes in the same spot for four years.
 Fungal diseases stay in the soil and take a while to die out.
+It is best to rotate your tomatoes in the garden each year.
 The same goes for a pot.
 A way around it for a pot is to use new soil and disinfect the pot each year.
+Crop rotation made easy for small gardens